Morphology Circle at Penn State

 Welcome to our homepage!

-Our research focuses on issues relate to 'words' and the mental lexicon and the syntax-morphology interface.
-We adopt a decompositional approach to the formation of these structural units.
 Along these lines, we understand 'morphology' to be distributed across differ modules of grammar rather than housed in any particular domain.
-From a more experimental perspective, we investigate issues related to the storage and computation of lexical items in an attempt to better understand the general properties of the mental lexicon.
-Our research extends beyond synchronic grammar, and also includes research on diachronic developments at the syntax-morphology and the morphology-phonology interfaces.
+Our research extends beyond synchronic grammar, and also includes research on diachronic developments at the syntax-morphology and morphology-phonology interfaces as well as relationship between (morpho)syntax and lexical and event semantics.

 Our lab group is affiliated with The Linguistics Program and The Center For Language Science at Penn State.